Daycare and Boarding FAQ

 Our webcams are placed where it can offer the biggest viewing area of the playroom but do not cover all of our play areas.
 If you can’t see your dog, it doesn’t mean they’re in time out or has been separated- they may be chilling outside camera view!

 Some work computers block external video like our webcam, and certain mobile devices aren’t compatible with our webcam services.

 If your dog is sick, please do not bring them to daycare.
 If we notice irregular stool or other signs of sickness, your dog will be separated immediately, and depending on the severity, the owner will be called so the dog can be picked up.
 Since we are an open-air boarding facility, we cannot keep your dog isolated in a kennel during their time here and for the safety of the other dogs, we cannot allow sick dogs to come to daycare.

-Our facility is completely indoors.
-If you wish, you can add a walk outside around the neighborhood for $7 during either daycare or boarding reservations.
+Our facilities are completely indoors.
+If you wish, you can add a walk outside around the neighborhood!

 We provide clean drinking water to all dogs throughout the day, but an active pup may still be thirsty after their time at daycare (you should encourage them to drink a little at a time to prevent vomiting).

 You will be contacted immediately while our staff cares for your dog.
 Several members of our staff are certified in pet first aid, so your dog will be in good hands until you’re able to pick them up.
 If you are unable to pick them up and your dog needs immediate medical attention, our staff may need to transport the dog to a veterinarian.

 There is a cancellation fee of $10 for a daycare reservation that results in a no-show.
 There will be a non-refundable deposit in the amount of 50% of the reservation for boarding cancellations over holiday periods.